 The specific approach to handling low-level concerns will be adapted on a case-by-case basis.
 It is unlikely that a low-level concern will result in disciplinary procedures; however, individuals may be given warnings in line with the Staff Disciplinary Policy and Procedure where behaviour does not improve once it is brought to their attention.
-Where behaviour does not improve over a longer period of time, the concerns will be escalated and dealt with in line with the Confidentiality Policy and Allegations of Abuse against Staff as stated in Safeguarding (Child Protection) Policy (currently in force) cited in Keeping Children Safe in Education (KCSIE) (also currently in force)
+Where behaviour does not improve over a longer period of time, the concerns will be escalated and dealt with in line with the Confidentiality Policy and Allegations of Abuse against Staff as stated in Safeguarding (Child Protection) Policy (currently in force) cited in Keeping Children Safe in Education (KCSIE) (also currently in force).

 Where the concern is serious: The Head may decide upon evaluation that a concern is more serious than the reporter originally thought, e.g. when viewed in conjunction with other evidence or other concerns made about the same individual.
 Where this decision is made, the concern will be escalated, and dealt with as an allegation.
-The Head will then follow the procedures laid out in the Confidentiality Policy and Allegations of Abuse against Staff as stated in Safeguarding (Child Protection) Policy (currently in force) cited in Keeping Children Safe in Education (KCSIE) (also currently in force)
+The Head will then follow the procedures laid out in the Confidentiality Policy and Allegations of Abuse against Staff as stated in Safeguarding (Child Protection) Policy (currently in force) cited in Keeping Children Safe in Education (KCSIE) (also currently in force).

-- 9. Record keeping: The school will retain all records of low-level concerns, including those that were found to be unfounded.
-The Head will ensure that all records include the most accurate and up-to-date information and will store them in the electronic low-level concerns file.
+9. Record keeping: The school will retain all records of low-level concerns, including those that were found to be unfounded.
+The Head will ensure that all records include the most accurate and up-todate information and will be stored in the electronic low-level concerns file.
+This is kept by the Head of HR, and also recorded alongside records of all staff concerns, which the Head retains.
 The Head will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure they can be easily reviewed and analysed where necessary.
-Records will include: - a clear and comprehensive summary of the concern. - the context in which the concern arose. - details of how the concern was followed up and resolved. - a note of any action taken, decisions reached, and the outcome. - the name of the individual sharing concerns if the individual wishes to remain anonymous, this will be respected as far as reasonably possible.
+Records will include:

+- a clear and comprehensive summary of the concern. - the context in which the concern arose. - details of how the concern was followed up and resolved. - a note of any action taken, decisions reached, and the outcome. - the name of the individual sharing concerns if the individual wishes to remain anonymous, this will be respected as far as reasonably possible.

-The DSL will periodically review the recent low-level concerns made to ensure that they are being appropriately dealt with and to check for any concerning behaviour patterns amongst the staff cohort as a whole.
+The DSL will periodically review the recent low-level concerns made with the Head and Head of HR to ensure that they are being appropriately dealt with and to check for any concerning behaviour patterns amongst the staff cohort as a whole.
 The DSL will keep records of these reviews.
 Where any concerning patterns of behaviour have been identified with regard to a member of staff, the DSL will consult with the Head to decide on a course of action.
 Where a pattern of behaviour has become so concerning that it meets the harms threshold, this will be referred to the LADO as soon as practicable.
 It should be considered whether there are any wider cultural issues within the school that enabled the behaviour to occur and where appropriate policies, including this one, could be revised, or extra training provided to staff to decrease the risk of it happening again.